haren2312/kubernetes-course/_exercises/09-security_fundamentals/15-egress.md

 ## Conclusion

 In this lecture, we've explored how to implement egress network policies in Kubernetes.
 We started with a default deny-all approach and then created specific rules to allow traffic to the color API and DNS services as needed.
 Remember that understanding how to control pod communication is key to securing your Kubernetes environment.
 Keep practicing these concepts, and soon you'll feel more confident managing network policies in your deployments! 💻

-## Lecture Description

-In this lecture, we discuss the implementation of egress network policies in Kubernetes.
-The lecture emphasizes the importance of controlling outbound traffic from pods and covers steps to deny all egress traffic, create specific allowances for communication with designated services, and ensure proper DNS resolution within the cluster.